-When the TriggerMode is set to FreeRunning the frame period can be calculated for all Read-Out Modes by adding the Extended Exposure to the frame read-out time.
-The Extended Exposure value must be chosen high enough that the throughput bandwidth of the GigE link is below 100MByte/second.
+When the TriggerMode is set to FreeRunning the frame period called frame interval can be calculated for all Read-Out Modes by adding the Extended Exposure to the frame read-out time.
+The Frame Interval or Extended Exposure value must be chosen high enough that the throughput bandwidth of the GigE link is below 100MByte/second.